FatmaTaieb/FatmaTaieb/README.md

 I’m a final-year engineering student at ENIG – accredited EUR-ACE – with a major in **Communications and Networks**.
 Currently working on a **PFE project** titled:

-> 🛡️ *"Design and Deployment Automation of a Fortinet SD-WAN Architecture with IaC (TAnsible)"*
+> 🛡️ *Design and Implementation of an Infrastructure as Code Platform for Fortinet's SD-WAN Architecture*

 ---